gedrutten/Portfolio/content/3644QCA/Day10.md

         {{< figure src="/img/3644QCA/day10/IMG_4940.jpg" link="/img/3644QCA/day10/IMG_4940.jpg" >}}
     </div>
     <div class="6u 12u$(medium)">
         Things are done differently here.
 In this picture, you can see that there's been a few cables laid after the pavement and manhole were put in place.
-In Australia, this wouls need conduit to protect the wires.
+In Australia, this would need conduit to protect the wires.
 Here in China, they've cut a groove in the pavement and placed the wires under a bed of concrete which, as can be seen here, falls apart over time.
     </div>
 </div>